 Aging changes in vital signs

 Vital signs include body temperature, heart rate (pulse), breathing rate, and blood pressure.
-As you age, your vital signs may or may not change.
-This depends on how healthy you are.
+As you age, your vital signs may change, depending on how healthy you are.
 Some medical problems can cause changes in one or more vital signs.

 Checking your vital signs helps your health care provider monitor your health and any medical problems you may have.

 Breathing rate usually does not change with age.
 But lung function decreases slightly.
-Healthy older persons can usually breathe without effort.
+Healthy older people can usually breathe without effort.

 Risk of having high blood pressure (hypertension) increases as you get older.
 Other heart-related problems common in older adults include:

-Minaker KL.
+Walston JD.
 Common clinical sequelae of aging.
 In: Goldman L, Schafer AI, eds.
-Goldman’s Cecil Medicine.
-24th ed.
-Philadelphia, PA: Elsevier Saunders; 2011:chap 24.
+Goldman-Cecil Medicine.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 25.